All About the W-8 BEN Form: What It’s For and How to Request It

 - Request Form W-8 BEN or Form W-8 BEN-E at the start of your professional relationship before any work is done or paid for.

 - Collect all tax forms digitally (vs. manually or by mail) to enable speed, efficiency, and organization.

+Consequences for Not Filling Out Form W-8 BENIf you don’t request your international workers or partners fill out a Form W-8 BEN or Form W-8 BEN-E, you could run into issues with improper compensation and tax compliance.
 Tax law says you have to withhold 30% federal tax from the foreign individual or company unless they’re eligible for lower taxation rates.
 You could experience issues with compliance if you don’t withhold the right amounts based on where your foreign workers and partners live, accidentally overtaxing them.
 Without a Form W-8 BEN to tell you otherwise, you risk withholding too much from workers covered by international tax treaties, which leads to your workers and clients not receiving proper compensation.